ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

  * Tell us your overall goals.
 We can help only if we understand what you're trying to accomplish in sufficient detail.
 "Make that button blue" is unlikely to lead directly to a productive solution.
 "Blue is a standard color for inputs which do **thing**, like that button" is much more likely to help us understand the core problem, and come to a solution which addresses the entire problem rather than an isolated instance of it.

+ * Separate goals from pathways.
+We are as susceptible to [target fixation](https://en.wikipedia.org/wiki/Target_fixation) as anyone; it can take a great deal of effort to see past overly-specific incorrect suggestions.
+"We need to link THIS and THAT" is much more likely to lead to a solution than "add THIS to MECHANISM," particularly when MECHANISM turns out to be an inappropriate solution.

  * Use templates.
 We have templates for common tasks, they specify the most common information we need.
 (Issues regarding how to make them better are always welcome.)

  * Include enough information for us to fully understand and replicate the problem or request.
 This includes but is not limited to